PrestaShopCorp/nestjs-context/README.md

   }
 }
 ```
-To be able to use the ModuleRef that refers to your module into the context module, you need to convert your module to
+Be careful: by default, "convertToContextModule" will set your module name to "ContextModule", if you are using
-a context module.
-Be careful: by default, "convertToContextModule" will set your module name to "ContextModule",
+it for a module that is not the main module of the application, it could cause your module to be ignored -in the
-and it can cause your module to be ignored if you are declaring other ContextModule imports as "global" before
+case there is another "global" context module that is being loaded before-.
+If you want to keep your module name
-loading yours.
-If you want to keep your module name instead, you must specify it explicitly:
+instead and to keep unique context for your application, you must specify it explicitly:
 ```typescript
 @Module({})
 export class ExampleModule {